Abner-Sales/sql-powerbi-progress/README.md

+# SQL Portfolio – Learning Progression

-SQL learning progression repository focused on Data Analysis and Business Intelligence.
+This repository documents my SQL learning progression focused on **Data Analysis** and **Business Intelligence (BI)** using the **employees sample database**.

-This project demonstrates structured practice with:
-• Data filtering and querying
-• Logical conditions
+The goal of this repository is to demonstrate structured SQL practice and build a strong technical foundation for real analytical projects.

+---

+## Topics Covered

+The SQL scripts in this repository cover the following concepts:

+- SELECT
+- WHERE filtering
+- Logical operators (AND / OR)
-• Table relationships (INNER / LEFT JOIN)
+- JOINs (INNER / LEFT / RIGHT)
-• Aggregations using GROUP BY
+- GROUP BY
-• Filtering aggregated data with HAVING

-Built as part of my journey to become a Data/BI Analyst.
+- HAVING
+- Scalar Subqueries
+- Subqueries using IN
+- Subqueries using EXISTS

+---

+## Repository Structure